Biweekly credit card payments can save thousands in interest charges

 Biweekly credit card payments can help counter this problem.
 If you’re signing in to your account every 14 days to make a payment, you can check your balance to ensure you’re on track with your budget.
 This awareness can help you make better decisions with your purchases for the rest of the month.

-Paying credit card biweekly: How to start biweekly credit card payments
+How to make biweekly credit card payments

 1. Pick the credit card with the highest interest rate and stop charging on that card.